-For example, you can get unlimited talk, text and 10GB of high-speed data per month for the annual price of $270.
+For example, you can get unlimited talk, text and 20GB of high-speed data per month for the annual price of $300 paid in advance.

 If you paid for the monthly version of that plan at $30 a month, you’d spend $360 in a year.